Te Rauparaha: Trade and further conquest

 Following the Battle of Waiorua, Te Rauparaha began a series of almost annual campaigns into the South Island with the object in part of seizing the sources of the valuable mineral greenstone.
-Between 1827 and 1831 he was able to extend the control of Ngati Toa and their allies over the northern part of the Southern Island.
-His base for these sea-based raids remained Kapiti.
+Between 1827 and 1831 he was able to extend the control of Ngāti Toa and their allies over the northern part of the South Island.
+His base for these sea-based raids remained Kāpiti.

 During this period Pākehā whaling stations became established in the region with Te Rauparaha's encouragement and the participation of many Māori.
 Some Māori women married Pākehā whalers and a lucrative two-way trade of supplies for muskets was established, thereby increasing Te Rauparaha's mana and military strength.
 By the early 1830s Te Rauparaha had defeated a branch of the Rangitane iwi in the Wairau Valley and gained control over that area.
-Te Rauparaha married his daughter Te Rongo to an influential whaling captain Captain John William Dundas Blenkinsop to whom he sold land in the Wairau Valley for a whaling station.
-It is uncertain if Te Rauparaha understood the full implications of the deed of sale that he signed and gave to the captain.

-Te Rauparaha then hired the brig Elizabeth, captained by John Stewart, to transport himself and approximately 100 warriors to Akaroa Harbour with the aim of attacking the local tribe, Ngai Tahu.
-Hidden below deck Te Rauparaha and his men captured the Ngai Tahu chieftain Tamaiharanui, his wife and daughter when they boarded the brig at Stewart's invitation.
-Several hundred of the Ngai Tahu were killed both on the Elizabeth and during a surprise landing the next morning.
-During the voyage back to Kapiti the chief strangled his own daughter Nga Roimata, to save her from expected abuse.
+Te Rauparaha then hired the brig Elizabeth, captained by John Stewart, to transport himself and approximately 100 warriors to Akaroa Harbour with the aim of attacking the local tribe, Ngāi Tahu.
+Hidden below deck Te Rauparaha and his men captured the Ngāi Tahu chieftain Tamaiharanui, his wife and daughter when they boarded the brig at Stewart's invitation.
+Several hundred of the Ngāi Tahu were killed on the Elizabeth or during a surprise landing the next morning.
+During the voyage back to Kāpiti the chief strangled his own daughter Nga Roimata, to save her from expected abuse.
 Te Rauparaha was incensed and following their arrival at Kapiti the parents and other prisoners were killed, Tamaiharanui after prolonged torture.

-In 1831 he took the major Ngāi Tahu pā at Kaiapoi after a three-month siege, and shortly after took Onawe Pā in the Akaroa harbour, but these and other battles in the south were in the nature of revenge (utu) raids rather than for control of territory.
+In 1831 he took the major Ngāi Tahu pā at Kaiapoi after a three-month siege, and shortly after took Onawe Pā in Akaroa Harbour, but these and other battles in the south were in the nature of revenge (utu) raids rather than for control of territory.
 Further conquests to the south were brought to a halt by a severe outbreak of measles and the growing strength of the southern hapu who worked closely with the growing European whaling community in coastal Otago and at Bluff.

+A whaling captain John William Dundas Blenkinsop created a fraudulent deed of purchase for the Wairau Valley that was signed in October 1832 by proxy for Te Rauparaha by his brother Mahurenga.
+Te Rauparaha understood the document to be for water and timber from the Wairau for Blenkinsop, for a one-off payment of an 18-pound cannon.
+After this deed was purchased by the New Zealand Company it led to the Wairau Affray in 1843.
+When a party from Nelson tried to arrest Te Rauparaha and Te Rangihaeata (another Ngāti Toa chief) there was some fighting with loss of life.
+Twenty-two of the arresting party were killed, in part because of the death of Te Rongo, Te Rangihaeata's wife.
+The subsequent government enquiry exonerated Te Rauparaha, which angered settlers, who began a campaign to have the governor Robert FitzRoy recalled.